douglasgreen/news/2025/03/05/en.md

 Mozilla has released Firefox 136, introducing several exciting features for users.
 One of the most anticipated updates is the addition of vertical tabs, allowing users to organize their browsing experience more efficiently.
 This feature lets users switch from the traditional horizontal tab layout to a vertical one, which can be particularly useful for those who keep many tabs open.
 Additionally, Firefox 136 now offers official ARM64 Linux binaries, making it easier for users on this architecture to access the browser directly from Mozilla.
 Other notable features include hardware video decoding for AMD GPUs on Linux, a new HTTPS-First behavior to enhance security by upgrading page loads to HTTPS, and Smartblock Embeds for selectively unblocking social media content in strict privacy modes.
 These updates aim to improve user experience and security across different platforms.

+### The Dawn of Synthetic Biological Intelligence: A New Era in Computing

+In a groundbreaking development, Cortical Labs has unveiled the world's first "biological computer," known as the CL1, which combines human brain cells with silicon hardware to create dynamic neural networks.
+This innovative technology, termed Synthetic Biological Intelligence (SBI), promises to revolutionize the field of artificial intelligence by offering a more adaptable, sustainable, and energy-efficient alternative to traditional AI systems.
+Officially launched in Barcelona, the CL1 is expected to transform scientific and medical research by providing a platform that learns and evolves more rapidly than existing silicon-based AI chips.
+This advancement marks a significant step towards democratizing cutting-edge technology, making it accessible to researchers worldwide without the need for specialized hardware.
+As the CL1 becomes available to users, its potential to impact areas such as drug discovery, clinical testing, and robotics is immense, paving the way for new breakthroughs and applications in the coming months.

 ### TCL Surpasses LG in Premium TV Market

 In a surprising turn of events, TCL has overtaken LG to become the second-largest premium TV brand globally.
 This shift was highlighted by a significant increase in TCL's premium TV shipments, which more than doubled in the last quarter of 2024, capturing 20% of the market.
 Meanwhile, LG's market share fell to 19%, marking a notable decline from its previous 26% share in 2023.
 The rise of TCL is attributed to its strategic focus on delivering advanced display technologies like MiniLED at competitive prices, appealing to consumers seeking high-quality viewing experiences without the hefty price tag of OLED TVs.
 While Samsung remains the leader in the premium TV segment, TCL's growth reflects the increasing competitiveness of Chinese brands in a market traditionally dominated by South Korean companies.
 This trend underscores a broader shift in consumer preferences towards more affordable yet high-performing TV options.